 In fact, there’s a good chance you’re already using at least some code derived from FreeBSD in your everyday life.
 For example, if you stream movies via Netflix, or play the latest PlayStation 5 game sensation, you’re already using FreeBSD.

 As a pioneer in open-source technology, FreeBSD can be modified and redesigned to meet the needs of the user, free of charge within the guidelines of the license.

 June 19, 1993 was the day the official name for FreeBSD was agreed upon.
 See part of the email thread here.

 Help Us Celebrate

-If you love FreeBSD as much as we do, help us celebrate the launch of your favorite open source operating system by doing the following:
+This year, the Foundation is starting the celebration a little early.
+If you love FreeBSD as much as we do, join us starting on July 19 and through the following week to help us celebrate your favorite open source operating system by doing the following:

-- Sending us stories of how your company uses FreeBSD to great success
+- Send us stories of how your company uses FreeBSD to great success

-- Telling us why you love FreeBSD using #FreeBSDDay on your Facebook, Twitter, and Instagram posts
+- Tell us why you love FreeBSD using #FreeBSDDay on your Facebook, Twitter, and Instagram posts

-- Consider donating to our Board president’s Facebook fundraiser or directly to the Foundation to help us continue our support of the Project
+- Consider donating to the Foundation to help us continue our support of the Project.

-We look forward to commemorating the beginning of our favorite open source operating system on June 19, and we hope you’ll join us!
+We look forward to commemorating the 29th anniversary of our favorite open source operating system on June 19 and beyond, and we hope you’ll join us!